NwCoder21/Linux-Sandbox/Redirection and Piping/Redirection.md

 ![image](https://user-images.githubusercontent.com/107522496/198004261-38e3aa01-3ff1-45fe-8def-456b1a4d661d.png)

 Here, we are taking the contents of two files, animals.txt and namesofcities.txt and redirecting (using `>`) it to a new file called collection.txt.
-If an error occurs when running this commmand, the error will be redirected (using `2>`) to a file named errors-log.txt.
+If an error occurs when running this command, the error will be redirected (using `2>`) to a file named errors-log.txt.

 If the errors-log.txt file has already data in it and we don't want that data overwritten, we should use the `2>>`.
 For example: